 Digital printing tends to be superior to the old-school, analog printing processes.
 A major reason for this is that digital printing devices do not rely on printing plates to transfer images onto a given media substrate.
 Rather, digital printing presses can directly print the image onto the substrate.
 Digital printing is becoming the favored printing method for many businesses because it usually has reduced costs due to the lack of metal plates, the lower amount of steps and faster speeds offered in digital printing, the printing flexibility and superior quality offered by this form of printing.

 Inkjet printers use tiny ink droplets pushed out by print head nozzles.
 This printing method can be used for many materials, such as floor tiles, doors, paper, canvases and plastics.
-According to Prepressure , it’s a popular choice for sign and poster makers and distributors.
+It’s a popular choice for sign and poster makers and distributors.
 It’s also an ideal choice for publications that have short runs, such as books or photo books.

 Having no need for ink, thermal printing uses heat to interact with paper to produce desired images.
 Printing can be accomplished within milliseconds and images also dry very quickly.
-Electronic Business Machines notes that thermal printing reduces organizational costs related to printer maintenance and consumables.
+Thermal printing reduces organizational costs related to printer maintenance and consumables.
 Thermal printing system breakdowns and jams are also much less frequent, due to less moving parts in the sheet feed system.

 Gravure printing is a process where the desired image is engraved into a cylinder designed for printing.
 The printing cylinder is inked and the ink is moved onto the paper medium.
 This process is used in high-volume web-fed printing products such as magazines, newspapers, brochures, packaging and other products.